Domain vs URL: Understand the Differences

 Examples of domain names: copahost.com, google.com, yahoo.com

-What is an URL?
+What is a URL?

 URL stands for the Uniform Resource Locator (RFC 1738).
 It is a unique identifier that is used for locating the files on the internet.
 It’s a web address, that we use to identify a specific resource on the network.

-There are parts of a URL:
+There elements of a URL:

 explaining the url vs domain